Seuketchi/Ever-ease/README.md

 6. **High Ambient Temperature**
    - In an environment with high ambient temperatures, the cooling system might struggle to bring the temperature down to the setpoint.
    - **Action**: Improve airflow around the laptop or add additional cooling solutions like external fans.

+**NOTE:**
+   _The performance of the PID controller may vary depending on the specific hardware components used and the overall system configuration.
+Factors such as fan specifications, sensor accuracy, and environmental conditions can affect the behavior of the PID algorithm.
+Fine-tuning the PID parameters (Kp, Ki, and Kd) for your hardware setup is recommended to achieve optimal performance._

 ---